WilliamBonvini/PolimiNotes/Computing_Infrastructures/notes.md

 $$

-However, these techniques work only for machines with infinite precision, that do not exist.
-The solution is to use a special algebra, called Galois Fields, that includes only the integer powers of prime numbers and allows to perform all the previous mentioned operations using numbers that can fit into a byte.
+However, these technique works only for machines with infinite precision, that do not exist.
+The solution is to use a special algebra, called Galois Fields, that includes only the integer that are powers of prime numbers and allows to perform all the previous mentioned operations using numbers that can fit into a byte.

 <img src="images\1558208996961.png" style="zoom:50%">
 $$